YihuaLiang95/Lab2cRobot-Beta/dynamic_reconfiguration/README.md

+# Appendix

-# Extra: Brief steps to fine-tune parameters in navigation package
+## 1. Brief steps to fine-tune parameters in navigation package

 1. Modify or add code snippets related to parameters used in navigation in riki_patrol_nav.py.